openstack/openstack-manuals/doc/user-guide-admin/source/cli_admin_manage_stacks.rst

 orchestration capabilities such as auto-scaling and basic high availability.

-For information about the:
+For information about:

--  Basic creation and deletion of Orchestration stacks, refer to the `OpenStack End User Guide <http://docs.openstack.org/user-guide/dashboard_stacks.html>`_
+-  basic creation and deletion of Orchestration stacks, refer to the `OpenStack End User Guide <http://docs.openstack.org/user-guide/dashboard_stacks.html>`_

 -  **heat** CLI commands, see the `OpenStack Command Line Interface Reference <http://docs.openstack.org/cli-reference/content/heatclient_commands.html>`_